Exporting dried tropical fruit to Europe

 The European market for dried tropical fruit is growing.
 Consumption of dried tropical fruit is driven by various factors, such as a consumer trend towards healthy snacking and new product applications such as fruit snacks.
 The Netherlands, the United Kingdom, Germany and growing markets such as Poland and Austria offer you opportunities.
 New product development and implementation of food safety and social responsibility standards in your company can give you great competitive advantages.

 - Product description

 - Which European markets offer opportunities for exporters of dried tropical fruit?

 - Which trends offer opportunities on the European market for dried tropical fruit?

-- Which requirements must dried tropical fruit comply with to be allowed on the European market?
+- What are the requirements for tropical fruit to be allowed on the European market?

-- What competition will I be facing on the European dried tropical fruit market?
+- What is the competition like in in the European dried tropical fruit market?

 - Which channels can you use to put dried tropical fruit on the European market?